-Our own nursery, run by The Balsam Centre's Early Years staff, is a natural progression from the high quality services we have provided since becoming a Children's Centre in 2007.
-A new Balsam Centre project, it is a chance to provide a full-time service that children can access daily, or as required.
+Our own nursery, run by The Balsam Centre's Early Years staff, is a natural progression from the high quality Children Centre services we provided at The Balsam Centre.
+Conkers has been running since 2015 and provides a full-time service that children can access daily, or as required.

 They spend their time developing theories which they test, evaluate, retest and confirm. ("This lady is smiling at me; I wonder what happens if I smile back?
 Aha, she is talking to me now - I wonder if I can make my mouth into that shape?
 I wonder if this will work with other people?")